UtrechtUniversity/SWORDS-UU/collect_variables/README.md

 - `--topics_output`: Optional.
 Path for topics output.
 Default: `results/topics`
 - `--readmes`: Set this flag if readmes should be retrieved
 - `--readmes_output`: Optional.
 Path for readmes output.
 Default: `results/readmes`
 - `--files`: A comma separated string of file names that should be searched.
+Looks for exact matches.
 This can also include folder names.
-Can be used to see if there is a code of conduct or a tests folder for example.
+Can be used to see if there is a code of conduct or a contributing file for example.
 - `--files_output`: Optional.
 Path for files output.
 Default: `results/files`
 - `--tests`: Set this flag if test folder locations should be retrieved.
 This only retrieves the first result that is matched during recursive search.
 One matching result means that a test folder exists.
 - `--tests_output`: Optional.
 Path for test folder output.
 Default: `results/test_paths`
 - `--commits`: Set this flag if commit-related variables should be retrieved.
+These include the following variables:
-These include correct version control usage (was everything committed within a day?)
-[1], life span of the repository measured as days between first and last commit [1,2], and whether the repository is still active (was there a commit within the last 365 days?)
+  - correct version control usage (was everything committed within a day?)
+[1]
+  - life span of the repository measured as days between first and last commit [1,2]
+  - whether the repository is still active (was there a commit within the last 365 days?)
 [2]
 - `--commits_output`: Optional.
 Path for commit variables output.
 Default: `results/commits`
 - `--versions`: Set this flag if version identifiability should be retrieved [3].
-This checks GitHub tags.
+This checks only GitHub tags.
 Tags need to be in the format of `X.X` or `X.X.X`.
 - `--versions_output`: Optional.
 Path for commit variables output.
 Default: `results/versions`

 Navigate to this folder and execute the script.
 Adjust parameters as needed.
 Example: